Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Height: 22–24 inches

-Airedales are renowned as the “King of Terriers” because they’re the largest breed in the terrier family.
-While friendly with people they know, these dogs can be protective of their family members at home and in social situations.
+Airedales are renowned as the “King of Terriers” because they’re the largest breed in the Terrier family.
+While friendly with people they know, they can be protective of their family members at home and in social situations.
 This is a high-energy breed with a high prey drive.

 6. Kerry Blue Terrier